+Nominee Reporting

-Nominee Reporting.
-Persons who hold an interest in us as a nominee for another person are required to furnish the following information to us:
+Persons who hold an interest in us as a nominee for another person are required to furnish to us:

-- (a) the name, address and taxpayer identification number of the beneficial owner and the nominee; - (b) a statement regarding whether the beneficial owner is - a person that is not a United States person, - (2) a foreign government, an international organization or any wholly-owned agency or instrumentality of either of the foregoing, or - (3) a tax-exempt entity; - (c) the amount and description of common units held, acquired or transferred for the beneficial owner; and - (d) specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from sales.
+- the name, address and taxpayer identification number of the beneficial owner and the nominee; - whether the beneficial owner is: - a person that is not a U.S. person; - a foreign government, an international organization or any wholly owned agency or instrumentality of either of the foregoing; or - a tax-exempt entity; - · the amount and description of units held, acquired or transferred for the beneficial owner; and - specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from dispositions.

-Brokers and financial institutions are required to furnish additional information, including whether they are United States persons and specific information on common units they acquire, hold or transfer for their own account.
-A penalty of \$250 per failure, up to a maximum of \$3,000,000 per calendar year, is imposed by the Internal Revenue Code for failure to report that information to us.
-The nominee is required to supply the beneficial owner of the common units with the information furnished to us.
+Brokers and financial institutions are required to furnish additional information, including whether they are U.S. persons and specific information on units they acquire, hold or transfer for their own account.
+A penalty of \$260 per failure, up to a maximum of \$3,218,500 per calendar year, is imposed by the Internal Revenue Code for failure to report that information to us.
+The nominee is required to supply the beneficial owner of the units with the information furnished to us.

+Accuracy-Related Penalties

-Accuracy-Related Penalties.
-An additional tax equal to 20% of the amount of any portion of an underpayment of tax that is attributable to one or more specified causes, including negligence or disregard of rules or regulations, substantial understatements of income tax and substantial valuation misstatements, is imposed by the Internal Revenue Code.
-No penalty will be imposed, however, for any portion of an underpayment if it is shown that there was a reasonable cause for the underpayment of that portion and that the taxpayer acted in good faith regarding the underpayment of that portion.
+Certain penalties may be imposed on taxpayers as a result of an underpayment of tax that is attributable to one or more specified causes, including: (i) negligence or disregard of rules or regulations, (ii) substantial understatements of income tax, (iii) substantial valuation misstatements and (iv) the disallowance of claimed tax benefits by reason of a transaction lacking economic substance or failing to meet the requirements of any similar rule of law.
+Except with respect to the disallowance of claimed tax benefits by reason of a transaction lacking economic substance or failing to meet the requirements of any similar rule of law, however, no penalty will be imposed for any portion of any such underpayment if it is shown that there was a reasonable cause for the underpayment of that portion and that the taxpayer acted in good faith regarding the underpayment of that portion.